THERAPISTS | Professional Series

 In this series, highlighting the stories of several therapists-turned-parenting-coaches, you'll discover their motivations, insights, transformations, and the profound impact they've had on both their professional careers and personal lives.
 And not forgetting the children and families they've touched along the way.

-If you've ever wondered about the potential of therapists to bring about a more empathetic, supportive, and understanding world for children and families, dive in, and you might just discover a new perspective on how parents and therapists can foster the growth and development of our children by giving their parents the skills of Peaceful Parenting.
+If you've ever wondered about the potential of therapists to bring about a more empathetic, supportive, and understanding world for children and families, dive in, and you might just discover a new perspective on how parents and therapists can foster the growth and development of our children by giving their parents the skills of Empowered Parenting.

 Why are so many Therapists, Social Workers, and Mental Health Professionals Enrolling at The Jai Institute?